Wharfe And Worth, Our Rivers…

 To listen to their previous work please visit their website www.latterhand.com

-The textile mills of this now quiet green place rose and fell within 200 years.
-200 years is no time at all in the deep time of these valleys.
+The mills of this now quiet, green place rose and fell within 150 years.
+150 years is no time at all in the deep time of these valleys.
 So the river continues, just as the glacier that carved these valleys did thousands of years ago, gradually regaining it's meander and grinding stone imperceptibly, atom by atom into gravel and sand, and with every storm the river moves the stones a-ways and eventually they will sink back into the ground they were once delved from.
 This goes on day and night, I can hear it from my window, whatever our concerns or preoccupations, the water toils on.
 There's a comfort in that.
 It was here before humans came, it will be here long after we've gone.

 Sponsors